phil-ociraptor/solidity-30day/1-deposit/README.md

 ## #1 - Deposit

 For the first challenge, wrote a contract that accepts deposits and withdraws of ERC-20 tokens.
+And then extended it to deposit and withdraw ETH.

 It also uses the off the shelf `ERC20PresetFixedSupply` contract to implement an ERC-20.